TAMUSHPE/tamushpe-guides/docs/shpeathon26/event-details/faq.md

 <details>
 <summary>"Will I be stuck on campus for 48 hours??"</summary>
 No!
-There is a mandatory kickoff event Friday afternoon, several mandatory events throughout Saturday, and mandatory presentations on Sunday.
+There is a mandatory kickoff event Friday @ 6:00 PM, several mandatory events throughout Saturday, and mandatory presentations on Sunday.
 Your team is responsible for scheduling meeting times and locations that work best for them throught the weekend.
 </details>

 <details>